Eliseo Verón: Academic career

 Upon returning to Argentina, Verón became a professor in the Department of Sociology at the University of Buenos Aires.
 In 1967 and 1968, he directed the Center for Social Research at the Torcuato di Tella Institute.
 He was professor of Social Psychology at the Universidad Nacional del Litoral and Professor of Sociology at the University of Salvador.
 In 1970, he won the Guggenheim Fellowship.
 During the 1970s, he settled in France, where he lived until 1995.
 He taught at several universities in France (Paris, Bordeaux, Bayonne) and in 1985 received his degree of Doctor of State at the University of Paris VIII.
 He was professor at the Sorbonne between 1987 and 1992.

 In 1995 he returned to Argentina and directed the graduate program in communication sciences at the Universidad Hebrea Argentina Bar Illán.
 He also taught communication sciences this same discipline taught at the Universidad Nacional de Rosario, the Universidad Nacional del Sur, the University of Fribourg and the University of San Andrés.
 Between 2000 and 2006, he directed the Master of Journalism program at the University of San Andrés, a joint project with the Clarín Group and Columbia University.

 Verón has published books on sociology, social psychology, communication and semiotics since 1968.
-His early period was influenced by the structuralism of Claude Lévi-Strauss and the binary theory of the sign of Ferdinand de Saussure, and then the triadic sign theory of Charles Sanders Peirce, on whom he relied to develop his theory of social semiosis (1988).
+His early period was influenced by the structuralism of Claude Lévi-Strauss and the binary theory of the sign of Ferdinand de Saussure, and then the triadic sign theory of Charles Sanders Peirce, on whom he relied to develop his theory of social semiosis in 1988.

 In 1974 he founded the journal LENGUAjes in Buenos Aires, along with Oscar Steinberg, Juan Carlos Indart, and Oscar Traversa.
 The publication of this journal was the effective introduction of semiotics in Argentina.

 Between 1970 and 1978, Verón was president of the Argentine Association of Semiotics.